Applying for Dentistry Courses

 Dentistry courses tend to work in the same way as the medicine courses, so it is worthwhile reading the section above on medicine courses.
 Most are five year programmes but 4 year accelerated programmes for graduates are also available.

 All first dentistry courses are basically the same, but the way in which they are taught will differ from institution to institution.
 Most will be taught through a series of lectures, tutorials and clinical practice and are the same as medical degrees in that the first two years are mostly theory based with the last three years based in dental surgeries.

 Some dentistry courses allow time for study in another subject, usually a basic medical or dental science, or study may be available in another country.
 This lasts a year and you are awarded a separate degree at the end.
 These are known as intercalating degrees.
 Subjects may include: basic medical science, computing, immunology, dental materials, dental science, dental materials or anaesthetics.

 The application process

 You need to apply for first dentistry degrees through UCAS.
-The deadline is 15th October 2011 for entry in 2012 or deferred entry in September 2013.
-If your application is received after this date you will be considered as a late applicant.
+If your application is received after the deadline date you will be considered as a late applicant.
 You do need to bear in mind that medicine and dentistry courses places fill up very quickly!
 You can only apply for four dental courses per UCAS application.

 The individual schools set their own entry requirements so you will need to check the institution prospectus website or department directly to check that you meet or will meet their entry requirements.
 As a general rule you will probably need 5 GCSEs and 3 A-levels or equivalent including biology or chemistry with grades around AAA-ABB.